Black Sect Esoteric Buddhism

 An Introduction to

-Black Sect Tantric Buddhism is one of the denominations of Buddhism.
-According to His Holiness the late Grandmaster Professor Lin Yun, founder and spiritual leader of the Fourth Stage of Black Sect Tantric Buddhism, this tradition can be divided into five different stages of development.
+Black Sect Esoteric Buddhism is one of the denominations of Buddhism.
+According to His Holiness the late Grandmaster Professor Lin Yun, founder and spiritual leader of the Fourth Stage of Black Sect Esoteric Buddhism, this tradition can be divided into five different stages of development.

-The First Stage: Black Sect Tantric Buddhism has its root in the indigenous Tibetan Bon religion which reaches back eighteen thousand years.
-This primitive Bon religion is known as the first stage of Black Sect Tantric Buddhism
+The First Stage: Black Sect Esoteric Buddhism has its root in the indigenous Tibetan Bon religion which reaches back eighteen thousand years.
+This primitive Bon religion is known as the first stage of Black Sect Esoteric Buddhism

 The Bon tradition of this second stage, known as Black Sect to most Chinese people, is the convergence of first stage Bon with Buddhism, through the interplay of many cultural and ritual influences between the two, which were gradually absorbed into each other.